standardrb/standard/README.md

 - **And a good deal more**

-If you're familiar with [RuboCop](https://github.com/rubocop-hq/rubocop), you can look at StandardRB's current base configuration in [config/base.yml](/config/base.yml).
+If you're familiar with [RuboCop](https://github.com/rubocop-hq/rubocop), you can look at Standard's current base configuration in [config/base.yml](/config/base.yml).

 **[NOTE: until StandardRB hits 1.0.0, we consider this configuration to be a non-final work in progress and we encourage you to submit your opinions (and reasoned arguments) for the addition, removal, or change to a rule by [opening an issue](https://github.com/testdouble/standard/issues/new).
-If you start using StandardRB, don't be shocked if things change a bit!]**
+If you start using Standard, don't be shocked if things change a bit!]**

 ## Usage